PacktPublishing/Robotic-Process-Automation-with-Automation-Anywhere/README.md

 ## Instructions and Navigations
 All of the files are organized in the repository.
+You can find the color images <a href="https://github.com/PacktPublishing/Robotic-Process-Automation-with-Automation-Anywhere/blob/main/Color%20Images.pdf"> here </a>

 **Following is what you need for this book:**